San Mateo AYSO

 20. Any player bleeding, or with blood on their uniform must leave the field until bleeding has been stopped and cleaned up.

 If a player is ejected from the game (red card), he/she will automatically be suspended from the next game.
 (This includes post-season and tournament play.)
 A second ejection (second red card) can result in expulsion for the remainder of the season.
-Any expulsions will be reviewed by the Kids Zone Feedback Committee.
+Any expulsions will be reviewed by the Sportsmanship Committee.
 Players will not be allowed to attend practices or games during their suspension.

-Cautions (yellow card) are cause for the Kids Zone Feedback Committee to meet with the player and parent/guardian to discuss ways of avoiding future cautions.
-Two yellow cards in any one game constitute a red card and the player will be ejected from the game and will be suspended from the next game.
-Any player with three cautions will be suspended for the game following receipt of the third yellow card.
+Cautions (yellow card) are cause for the Sportsmanship Committee to meet with the player and parent/guardian to discuss ways of avoiding future cautions.
+Two yellow cards in any one game constitute a red card and the player will be ejected from the game, will be suspended from the next game and meet with the Sportsmanship Committee.
+Any player with three cautions given for the season will be suspended for the game following receipt of the third yellow card and will meet with the Sportsmanship Committee.
 This includes post-season and tournament play.

 It is mandatory that all coaches become certified and licensed in order to coach in the AYSO program.
 We have developed a series of clinics to train coaches that will fit into anyone’s busy schedule.

 Coach training programs are division specific.
-Every coach is required to have taken the coaching clinic designed for the division he is currently coaching.
-Additionally, every volunteer is required to take and pass the Safe Haven Child Protection Training every two years
+Every coach is required to have taken the coaching clinic designed for the division (i.e., age appropriate training) he/she is currently coaching.
+Additionally, every volunteer is required to take and pass the Safe Haven Child Protection Training every two years and Concussion training.

 For more information and clinic dates, please visit www.aysosm.org.